avioli/uni_links/README.md

 If the app was terminated (or rather not running in the background) and the OS must start it anew - that's a cold start.
-In that case, `getInitialLink` will have the link that started your app and the Stream won't produce a link.
+In that case, `getInitialLink` will have the link that started your app and the Stream won't produce a link (at that point in time).

-Alternatively - if the app was running in the background and the OS must bring it to the foreground the Stream will be the one to produces the link, while `getInitialLink` will be either `null`, or the initial link, with which the app was started.
+Alternatively - if the app was running in the background and the OS must bring it to the foreground the Stream will be the one to produce the link, while `getInitialLink` will be either `null`, or the initial link, with which the app was started.

-Because of these two situations - you should always add a check for the initial link (or uri) and also subscribe for a Stream of links (or URIs).
+Because of these two situations - you should always add a check for the initial link (or URI) and also subscribe for a Stream of links (or URIs).

 ## Tools for invoking links